 Buffalo are one of the most hunted species in Africa and are also one of the most dangerous.
 They are known to attack people if they are shot and are responsible for a high number of deaths to hunters.
 They will also protect one another and are known to surround and kill predators.
 You will seldom see a single lion attacking a cape buffalo.
-Although not endangered, the Cape Buffalo count has shrunk due to them being hunted for their meat.
+Although not endangered, the Cape buffalo count has declined due to them being hunted for their meat.
 They also tend to live near water as they need to drink every day.
-Buffalo herds can be enormous, and it is not uncommon for the herds to number up to 1 000.
+Buffalo herds can be enormous, and it is not uncommon for the herds to number up to 1,000.

 The leopard is mainly found in areas where there are thick bushes, riverine forest areas and in rocky surroundings where there is not enough thick vegetation.
-The Leopard hunts in the evening or at night as a rule, and spends most of the day sleeping in trees or bushes.
-Due to their spotted coats, the leopard is well camouflaged and can easily slink through the grass and bushes without being noticed by their prey.
+Leopards are nocturnal and hunt in the evening or at night as a rule, and spend most of the day sleeping in trees or bushes.
+Due to their spotted coats, leopards are well-camouflaged and can slink through the grass and bushes without being noticed by their prey.
 They will attack their prey at close quarters, usually by grabbing them at the back of the neck and dragging them up a tree to feast.
 Leopards are rather anti-social, and will stay with a mate for a few days, only for mating purposes.

 The lion is a much more social animal compared to the leopard.
 The pride is usually made up of a male, sometimes two, about half a dozen females and about a dozen or so cubs of varied ages.
 The female does all the hunting and, as with the leopard, this normally happens at dusk, at night time or at dawn.
 The adults always savor the prey first and the cubs are allowed to feed on the left-overs.
 Scavengers are also attracted to the leftovers often resulting in the cubs going hungry.
 Lions are also found near water sources and in areas where there is plenty of prey.
 They breed throughout the year and the lioness is extremely protective over its young, but once males reach the age of three, they are usually forced out and they have to fend for themselves.

-The rhinoceros is an endangered species and it is believed that there are fewer than 30 000 left in the world with the vast majority concentrated in South Africa.
-The black rhino is the most endangered with only about 4 000 left.
+The rhinoceros is an endangered species.
+It is believed that there are fewer than 30,000 left in the world, with the vast majority concentrated in South Africa.
+The black rhino is the most endangered.
 Rhinos are neither black nor white.
-They are usually grey or brownish in colour.
+They are usually grey or brownish in color.
 The white comes from the Afrikaans word "wyd" which actually means wide but sounds like 'white'.